ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .callout}

-> ## How to add a new path for shell to look for commands in?
+> ## How can you add a new path for shell to look for commands in?
 >
 > 1. So that those commands take precedence over other commands named
 > the same way but available elsewhere on the `PATH`?